yournextstore/new.store/docs/new-store-prd.md

 ### 3.3 API Integration
 - **Backend Processing:**
-  - Before sending to YourNextStore, the backend intercepts the AI-generated JSON.
+  - Before sending to Your Next Store, the backend intercepts the AI-generated JSON.
   - It identifies special **image placeholder URLs** (see Section 4.2.1) within the JSON structure.
   - It parses these placeholders to extract the AI-generated description for the desired image.
   - It uses these *specific* descriptions to select appropriate image URLs from a predefined library via in-memory vector similarity search against pre-computed embeddings (associated with the library images' descriptions).
   - It inserts these selected image URLs into the JSON object, replacing the original placeholder URLs.
-- **Send JSON to YourNextStore:**
+- **Send JSON to Your Next Store:**
-  - POST the **finalized** JSON (with image URLs included) to the YourNextStore API endpoint.
-The YourNextStore API is solely responsible for validating the structure and content of the submitted JSON; no pre-validation occurs in the `store.new` backend for this PoC.
+  - POST the **finalized** JSON (with image URLs included) to the Your Next Store API endpoint.
+The Your Next Store API is solely responsible for validating the structure and content of the submitted JSON; no pre-validation occurs in the `store.new` backend for this PoC.
 - **Handle API Response:**
   - Success: Retrieve the domain name and load the store in the iframe.
   - Error: Display a user-friendly message (e.g., "Unable to generate store.
 Please try again.").